English Fury at Mechelen

-The English Fury at Mechelen or the Capture of Mechelen was an event in the Eighty Years' War and the Anglo–Spanish War on April 9, 1580.
-The city of Mechelen was conquered by Calvinist forces from Brussels which included a large contingent of English mercenaries.
+The English Fury at Mechelen or the Capture of Mechelen was an event in the Eighty Years' War on April 9, 1580.
+The city of Mechelen (known as Malines in French and historically in English) was conquered by Calvinist rebel forces from Brussels, which included a large contingent of English mercenaries.
 The city was sacked and many of its religious treasures destroyed or plundered.

 Background

+After the great Spanish victory in the Battle of Gembloux (31 January 1578), Brabant became the primary battleground between State and Spanish armies.
+The States-General and Orange had relocated from Brussels to Antwerp and began reinforcing Brussels and surrounding towns with garrisons in defence.
+The newly defeated States Army was unpopular, and by popular demand of the burghers of Brussels, Olivier van den Tympel's regiment, on the States of Holland's payroll, took over the defence of the capital.
+Some States companies stationed in Mechelen by Boussu were also replaced by Hollandic companies, probably from the regiment of IJsselstein, while Pontus de Noyelles (lord of Bours) became the governor and military commander of the city of Mechelen.

+The population was to pay the troops' wage, but the magistrates wrote to Orange in November 1578 that they could not afford the cost of Pontus' two Hollandic companies at Mechelen, and the two companies at Vilvoorde.
+Two of the six Hollandic battalions were transferred to Maastricht by Archduke Matthias in January 1579 when it became clear that Parma intended to lay siege to that city.
+Meanwhile, there were growing religious tensions between the Hollandic soldiers in Mechelen, supported by the city's Calvinist minority, and the Catholic majority of burghers.
+This culminated in a street battle on 29 May 1579, after which the troops from Holland withdrew from Mechelen.
+Governor Pontus of Noyelles thanked Orange for (reluctantly) acquiescing to these developments, then defected to the royalist side and made peace with Parma.

-In 1579, the Lordship of Mechelen was one of the few territories in the Netherlands that had remained loyal to the Spanish King.
-Most surrounding cities, like Antwerp, Brussels and Ghent were ruled by Calvinists.
+Thus, by mid-1579, the Lordship of Mechelen was one of the few territories in the Netherlands that had remained loyal to the Spanish King.
+Most surrounding cities, like Antwerp, Brussels, and Ghent were controlled by Calvinist rebels.
 There in 1580, plans were made to take over all remaining loyal cities, to deny the Spanish army any stronghold behind the frontline.

 Capture of Mechelen

-The Calvinist mayor of Brussels, Olivier van den Tympel, gathered a military force, supported by English troops under command of John Norreys and Scottish under command of Captain Stuart.
+Just before dawn on 9 April 1580, States troops stormed the city of Mechelen.
+They were commanded by the Calvinist mayor of Brussels, Olivier van den Tympel, supported by English troops under command of John Norreys (or Edward Norreys according to Tracy 2008) and Scottish under command of Captain Stuart.
 After a short battle with Mechelen's Schutterij and Spanish troops the city was easily taken.